hoepeyemi/gwen/README.md

 ## Investments Platform

 ### Overview
-Druid's investment platform provides users with a range of investment options across multiple risk categories.
+Gwen's investment platform provides users with a range of investment options across multiple risk categories.
 The platform is designed to make investing accessible to users with varying levels of financial knowledge and risk tolerance.

 ### Investment Categories
 1. **Savings**